Private Hierarchical Clustering and Efficient Approximation: Introduction

 \textbf{Motivating applications.} Hierarchical clustering is a class of unsupervised learning methods that build a \emph{hierarchy of clusters} over an input dataset, typically in bottom-up fashion.
 Clusters are initialized to each contain a single input point and are iteratively merged in pairs, according to a \emph{linkage} metric that measures clusters' closeness based on their contained points.
 Here, unlike other clustering methods ($k$-means or spectral clustering), different distance metrics can define cluster linkage (e.g., nearest neighbor and diameter for \emph{single} and \emph{complete} linkage, respectively) and flexible conditions on these metrics can determine when merging ends.
 The final output is a \emph{dendrogram} with all formed clusters and their merging history.
 This richer clustering type is widely used in practice, often in areas where the need for scalable PCL solutions is profound.

-In healthcare, for instance, hierarchical clustering allows researchers, clinicians and policy makers to process medical data in order to discover useful correlations that can improve health practices---e.g., discover similar groups of genes~\cite{Eisen98}, patient groups most in need of targeted intervention~\cite{Weir00,Newcomer11}, and changes in healthcare costs as a result of specific treatment~\cite{Liao16}.
-To be of any predictive value, such analyzed data contains sensitive information (e.g., patient records, gene information, or PII) that must be protected, also due to legislations such as HIPPA in US or GDPR in EU.

-Also, in security analytics, hierarchical clustering allows enterprise security personnel to process log data on network/users activity in order to discover suspicious or malicious events---e.g., detect botnets~\cite{BotMiner}, malicious traffic~\cite{ExecScent}, compromised accounts~\cite{Cao14}, or malware~\cite{Bayer09}.
-To be of any forensics value, again, such analyzed data contains sensitive information (e.g., employee/customer data, enterprise security posture, defense practices, etc.) that must be protected, also due to industrial regulations or for reduced liability.

-As such, without privacy-protection provisions in place for collaborative learning, entities are restricted to apply hierarchical clustering solely on their own private datasets to learn local clusters, thus confined in accuracy and effectiveness.
-For instance, a clinical-trial analysis over patients of one hospital may introduce bias on geographic population, or network inspection of one enterprise may miss crusial insight from recent attacks against other enterprises.
+In healthcare, for instance, hierarchical clustering allows researchers, clinicians and policy makers to process medical data and discover useful correlations to improve health practices---e.g., discover similar genes types~\cite{Eisen98}, patient profiles most in need of targeted intervention~\cite{Weir00,Newcomer11} or changes in healthcare costs for specific treatments~\cite{Liao16}.
+To be of any predictive value, such data contains sensitive information (e.g., patient records, gene information, or PII) that must be protected, also due to legislations such as HIPPA in US or GDPR in~EU.
+Also, in security analytics, hierarchical clustering allows enterprise security personnel to process log data on network/users activity to discover suspicious or malicious events---e.g., detect botnets~\cite{BotMiner}, malicious traffic~\cite{ExecScent}, compromised accounts~\cite{Cao14}, or malware~\cite{Bayer09}.
+Again, such data contains sensitive information (e.g., employee/customer data, enterprise security posture, defense practices, etc.) that must be protected, also due to industrial regulations or for reduced liability.
+As such, without privacy provisions for joint cluster analysis, entities are restricted to learn only local clusters, thus confined in accuracy and effectiveness.
+E.g., a clinical-trial analysis over patients of one hospital may introduce bias on geographic population, or network inspection of one enterprise may miss crucial insight from attacks against others.